 Upon his appointment as Chief Executive Officer, Mr. Smith entered into an Agreement Regarding Termination Benefits ("CEO Severance Agreement").
 The term of this CEO Severance Agreement, entered into on February 1, 2023, is initially three years, and extends for additional one-year periods unless Teradyne gives notice of non-renewal to Mr. Smith.
 The CEO Severance Agreement contains a three-year post-employment customer and employee non-hire and non-solicitation covenant and a three-year post-employment non-competition covenant.
-In consideration of these covenants and subject to Mr. Smith's providing a general release of claims in favor of the Company, among other conditions, Mr. Smith is eligible to receive severance payments for two years at his annual target compensation rate (both base salary and variable cash compensation), continued vesting of non-performance based equity awards for three years, in each case, following his termination by the Company for any reason other than death, disability or cause, each as defined in the CEO Severance Agreement, or in a circumstance in which Mr. Smith would be eligible to receive payments pursuant to his Change in Control Agreement.
+In consideration of these covenants and subject to Mr. Smith's providing a general release of claims in favor of the Company, among other conditions, Mr. Smith is eligible to receive severance payments for two years at his annual target compensation rate (both base salary and variable cash compensation), continued vesting of non-performance based equity awards for two years and continued vesting of performance-based equity awards for three years, in each case, following his termination by the Company for any reason other than death, disability or cause, each as defined in the CEO Severance Agreement, or in a circumstance in which Mr. Smith would be eligible to receive payments pursuant to his Change in Control Agreement.
 During the two-year post-employment period, Mr. Smith is also eligible for ongoing health, dental and vision insurance plan coverage, provided on the same terms as those in effect at the date of his termination.
-If the Company terminates Mr. Smith's employment due to his disability and Mr. Smith is not eligible to receive payments pursuant to his Change in Control Agreement by pursuant to his Change in Control Agreement corecive payments pursuant to his Change in Control Agreement.
-Smith's employment pursuant to his change in Control Agreement, be severance payments for two years, to the extent he is not eligible to receive disability insurance, which payments will be reduced by any compensation Mr. Smith receives from other employment.
+If the Company terminates Mr. Smith's employment due to his disability and Mr. Smith is not eligible to receive payments pursuant to his Change in Control Agreement, he is eligible to receive severance payments for two years, to the extent he is not eligible to receive disability insurance, which payments will be reduced by any compensation Mr. Smith receives from other employment.